How to Make Difficult Career Decisions

 You make countless decisions every day, but career decisions are of a different kind.
 They may cause stress and anxiety or even keep you up at night.
 It can take a lot of questioning and advice-seeking to find the right answer.
-And sometimes, you don’t know the answer, so you close your eyes and take a leap of faith.
+Sometimes, you don’t know the right path and that’s not necessarily a bad thing.

 When you are faced with a tough career decision, there are often too many unknown variables to determine a single “right” answer.
 But you still want to make the best decision for yourself and your career.
 So, the next time that you must make a tough career choice, try these tools to help in your decision process.

 If you want to determine your choice objectively and quantitatively, try scoring your options using different criteria.
 Make a chart with decision criteria/factors for the rows and your options as the columns.
 Your decision criteria could include things like, “I will have opportunity to advance,” “Compensation,” or “Flexibility.”
 Because you are making the chart, you get to choose personalized criteria that fit what you think is most important for the final decision.
 Your options, or the columns, would be the things that you are deciding between.
 For example, if you have been offered two different jobs, each job would become its own column.
 Then, give each box (i.e. row 1, column 1, etc) a numerical value for how well it corresponds to the criteria.
 Total up each column to determine the highest score.

 This works well because you are able to personalize the chart to what matters to you.
 Aside from the overall score, you can also compare each option based on the individual criteria.
 The chart and scores give you a great idea of what objectively seems like the best choice.